RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/RSEtime/2025/call.md

 industry.
-Areas of expertise within the group include: code optimisation and performance, reproducibility and embedding good software engineering practice within a project or team, developing/maintaining infrastructure, data management, developing computational workflows, GPU computing and Deep Learning, data science/visualisation, High Performance Computing using local/national/international/cloud systems, general software development, software/hardware interface, development of impact case studies, consultancy, training and education delivery and support.
+Areas of expertise within the group include: code optimisation and performance, reproducibility and embedding good software engineering practice within a project or team, developing/maintaining infrastructure, data management, developing computational workflows, GPU computing and Deep Learning, data science/visualisation, High Performance Computing using cloud and local/national/international systems, general software development, software/hardware interface, development of impact case studies, consultancy, training and education delivery and support.

 To support the *One University* vision and the University research community we are pleased to announce for the second